Mullen Gang: Feud with the Killeen Gang

 The Mullens, by contrast, were a loosely organized crew of thieves.
 But being in Southie, it was just a matter of time before they butted heads with the Killeens.
 The Mullens Gang were mostly thieves who stole from the ships that brought goods into Boston Harbor and from the warehouses where they were stored.
 The crew was particularly talented and opportunistic, as likely to steal a truckload of Easter hams as one of televisions.
 They also had strength in numbers; the Boston Police Department at one time estimated there were as many as sixty members.

-In 1971, Donald Killeen's younger brother, Kenneth, bit off the nose of Mickie Dwyer, a member of the rival Mullen Gang, at The Transit, a local watering hole.
+The turf war between the Mullens and the Killeens began in the mid-1960s.
+However, it was an incident in 1969 which escalated the feud.
+Donald Killeen's younger brother, Kenneth, bit off the nose of Mickie Dwyer, a member of the rival Mullen Gang, at the Transit Café, a South Boston bar.
 Paulie McGonagle, Francis (Buddy) Leonard, Thomas King, and Dennis (Buddy) Roche went to The Transit (the Killeen Gang’s main base of operations) looking to confront the Killeens who had already left the bar.
 The presence of the Mullens at the Killeens headquarters was viewed as a direct challenge by Donald Killeen.
 A gangland war soon resulted, leading to a string of slayings throughout Boston and the surrounding suburbs.

 Several weeks following the Transit incident, Killeen enforcers Billy O'Sullivan and "Whitey" Bulger encountered Mullen member "Buddy" Roache, brother of future Police Commissioner Francis "Mickey" Roache, in a bar on Broadway in South Boston.
 After a heated argument, Roache was shot and left paralyzed for life.